ricebear-org/ricebear-org.github.io/discord.md

 - Ring 3 - New Member (must have this to gain access to usable channels)

 You can get Ring 3 by being invited by an existing member, or be accepted through an application process coming soon (tm).
-Updates on this process will be posted in #pr.
+Updates on this process will be posted in `#pr`.

-If you joined after Oct 2020 and fail to get Ring 3 after a while, then a @Ring 1 will reach out to you and make sure you're in the right place.
+If you joined after Oct 2020 and fail to get Ring 3 after a while, then a Ring 1 will reach out to you and make sure you're in the right place.

 ### Server Layout and Channel Visibility

 There's a handful of channels on our server, with more to come.
 The server tries to reduce as much channel visibility as you can, so that the channels that you only care about come into view.

-Anyone who is new and joins the server can only see #rules and #pr.
+Anyone who is new and joins the server can only see `#rules` and `#pr`.

 Once you get Ring 3, you can see the channels listed as follows: